-Homeless Assistance: Homeless living on the street are allowed to come in to the pantry every month and receive food and a hygiene kit.
+Homeless Assistance: Homeless living on the street (aka: Street Residents) are allowed to come in to the pantry every month and receive food and a hygiene kit.
 We also will assist those who need replacements ID’s.

 Holiday Baskets: During the holiday season, Thanksgiving and Christmas, the pantry provides holiday food baskets to those families who qualify and are eligible every other year.

 Christmas Toys: When available, the pantry provides Christmas toys for children between the ages of 2 and 12 years old.